Cracked or bleeding nipples is an unfortunate reality for many breastfeeding mothers.

 Deciding not to breastfeed while your nipples are healing is a personal choice (or a decision made with your medical consultant) and there is no fast rule about stopping breastfeeding while your nipples are bleeding.

-Although a little blood can look scary, it is not harmful to your baby, so it is quite safe for you to keep breastfeeding.
+Although a little blood can look scary, it is not harmful to your baby, so it is quite safe for you to keep breastfeeding [2].

 How long does it take for bleeding nipples to heal?

-With the right medical attention, your cracked or bleeding nipples should heal in 24 to 48 hours, especially if you’ve been able to identify the cause, and therefore seek the right treatment.Â
+With the right medical attention, a cracked or bleeding nipple should heal in 24-48 hours, especially if you’ve been able to identify the cause, and therefore seek the right treatment [1].

 If symptoms linger or the pain becomes too much, please seek treatment from your doctor.

-How to stop bleeding and cracked nipples from breastfeeding in the future?
+How to stop bleeding and cracked nipples from breastfeeding in the future

-Once you’ve “been there,” we’re sure you want to do everything in your power to avoid cracked or bleeding nipples ever again!
+Once you’ve “been there,” we’re sure you want to do everything in your power to avoid cracked or bleeding nipples ever again.
+We’ve included some ways to help you avoid future issues.

 1. Create a breastfeeding plan